 A. Stalls are always difficult, we reached out to a number of different traders who exhibited at previous events.
-We followed up our correspondence and yet we heard nothing from some of them.
-However we did have a number of Saint themed stalls, ie. Alice Francis and Island Soapery to name a few.
+We followed up on our correspondence and yet we heard nothing from some of them.
+However, we did have a number of Saint-themed stalls, ie. Alice Francis and Island Soapery to name a few.

 6. When and how do you decide when choosing Island organizations to donate funding to.

 A. The St Helena Association has an ambassador on the island who is directly in touch with charities and community organizations to determine the greatest need, as a committee we review this need and donate accordingly.

 7. How do sellers give back to the charity?
 What’s the pricing structure for vendors on the day?